Why consider fat graft breast augmentation surgery? | Risks | Consultation | Patient FAQ's

 Consultation:

-In preparation for fat graft breast augmentation surgery, patients are counselled regarding NorthEast Plastic Surgery’s three step treatment protocol:
+In preparation for fat graft breast augmentation surgery, patients are counselled regarding NorthEast Plastic Surgery’s three step treatment protocol to achieve symmetrical and long lasting results:

 Is fat graft breast augmentation surgery safe?

-Fat grafting is a surgical technique which utilises your own fat cells but like any surgical procedure involves risks which will be explained to you during your consultation and also in writing during the consent process.
+Fat grafting is a surgical technique which utilises your own fat cells.
+Like any surgical procedure, it involves risks that will be explained to you during your consultation and also in writing during the surgical consent process.

-What happens to the fat which fails to take as a graft?
+What happens to fat which fails to take as a graft?

 Will I be able to breast feed after fat graft surgery?

 The ability to breast feed after fat graft breast augmentation should not be affected.
-When the fat graft cells are placed within the breast tissue the surgical technique does not disruption breast tissues necessary for lactation.
+The fat graft cells are placed within the breast tissue and do not disrupt breast glandular tissues necessary for lactation.

 Will nipple sensation be affected after fat injection surgery?